Cleveland Clinic logo

 Symptoms and Causes

 Often, especially at the start of the disease, people with sick sinus syndrome have no symptoms.
-If they do have symptoms, they include:
+If they do have symptoms from a slow or fast heart rate, they include:

-Sick sinus syndrome has several causes.
-Sometimes, providers don’t know the cause.
+SA node dysfunction has several causes.
+Sometimes, healthcare providers don’t know the cause.

 Known causes of sick sinus syndrome include:

-• Injury or breakdown of your heart’s electrical route or SA node due to aging.
+• Breakdown of your heart’s electrical route or SA node due to aging (most common)

-• Injury to your SA node (from surgery for a heart transplant).
+• Injury to your SA node after heart surgery

-• Some medicines for high blood pressure or arrhythmia.
+• Some medicines for high blood pressure, abnormal heart rhythms (arrhythmias) or bipolar disorder

 Advertisement